 The fabric panels are along the Pawtucket Canal, a perfect site, because the canal tours given the Lowell National Historical Park are gift for the visitors, as they get a bird's eye view.

-How may times did I go, well perhaps 10 times with different hours and days.
+How may times did I go, well perhaps 10 times on different hours and days.
 Below are some pictures showing what the windows look like without the colorful panels and then with them.
 They were removed around the first of October, due to the upcoming winter, and will be installed next year when the boat rides begin.

 |Photo taken October 2011.|